hovancik/little_expense_manager/README.md

 - [x] user can see who-should-pay-next in dashboard for shared accounts
 - [x] user can see list of expenses for current month
 - [x] user can edit and remove expenses
-- [ ] user can see stats for categories
+- [x] user can see account's stats and graphs

 ## Credits